 Step 3: Covering The Grill In Oil

 This is the most important step, and you must pay close attention during this process.
 You need to go through and apply a cooking oil of some type to the entire interior of your new smoker to serve as a protective layer.
-Do not use water as this can cause your smoker to rust, and applying a protective coating is intended to prevent this.
+Do not use water as this can cause your smoker to rust, and applying a protective layer is intended to prevent this.

 Try and use an oil type that has a high smoke point for your offset smoker.
 Keep in mind that you want to avoid extra virgin olive oil and stick to canola oils or vegetable oil as these have a higher smoke point (1).